frankgiordano/zowe-client-java-sdk/README.md

 # zowe-client-java-sdk

-A partial implementation of a Zowe SDK for Java - Work In Progress
+A partial implementation of a Zowe SDK for Java.

 Run GetJobsTest.java, IssueCommandTest.java and SubmitJobsTest.java to see current functionality available.
-You need to replace both instances of "xxxxxxxx" with username and password for your the host you provide that has z/OSMF installed.
+You need to replace both instances of "xxxxxxxx" accordingly, see inline comment.

-Functionality provided so far:
+Functionality provided:

     GetJobs (all things about jobs)
     IssueCommand (mvs commands)